 Tenderers are to indicate their cidb Grading by filling in the table below.
-Attach a copy of the CIDB Grading Designation or evidence of being capable of being so registered.
+Attach

 CRS Number Status Grading Expiry Date

 1. Only those tenderers who are registered with the cidb, or are capable of being so prior to the evaluation of submissions, in a contractor grading designation equal to or higher than a contractor grading designation determined in accordance with the sum tendered or a value determined in accordance with Regulation(s) 25(1A), 25 (1B) or 25(7A) of the Construction Industry Development Regulations, for a 4CE or higher) class of construction work, are eligible to have their tenders evaluated.